Watch the premiere of “The Guide” and read on for an exclusive interview with Nat Hab Expedition Leader Colby Brokvist!

 While Colby has a special affinity for mountain and polar realms, he has guided trips to destinations as diverse as Churchill, Yosemite, Antarctica, Patagonia, Yellowstone, Namibia and the Everglades.
 Colby is currently Chair of the Board of Directors for the Polar Tourism Guides Association and is a certified Senior Polar Guide.
 Follow along with Colby’s adventures through his Instagram @colbyoutdoors and check out some of the destinations he leads @naturalhabitatadventures with our travel partner, @world_wildlife.
 You can also order his book, The Professional Guide’s Handbook, here!

-Founder & President of Natural Habitat Adventures Ben Bressler praises his work with the following review:
+Founder & President of Natural Habitat Adventures Ben Bressler praises Colby’s work with the following review:

 “The Professional Guide’s Handbook is required reading for all adventure travel guides.
 Colby Brokvist not only shares the vital and complicated skills required to guide adventure travelers to the most remote corners of the planet, but he also captures the essence of guiding as a profession and the burning passions required to succeed at the highest level.
 If you want to be a great guide, read this book and pay attention.”